coredao-org/CoreDAO-Docs/docs/Learn/products/btc-staking/design.md

 * When using multi-signature address `<CLTV timelock> OP_CLTV OP_DROP M <pubKey1> <pubKey2> ... <pubKeyN> N OP_CHECKMULTISIG` and the corresponding unlocking script in the withdrawal transaction is `OP_0 <sig1> ... <sigM> <RedeemScript>` The amount and duration of Bitcoin locked in this output will be used for the calculation of validator election and reward distribution on Core.

 :::note
-To be eligible for Non-Custodial BTC Staking on Core, minimum staking requirements depend on the chosen method.
-If using the [official website UI](https://stake.coredao.org/staking), users must stake at least **0.01 BTC** (excluding transaction fees).
+To be eligible for Self-Custodial BTC Staking on Core, minimum staking requirements depend on the chosen method.
+If using the [official website interface](https://stake.coredao.org/staking), users must stake at least **0.01 BTC** (excluding transaction fees).
 There is **no** minimum requirement when staking via the script.
 Also, the minimum staking duration depends on the method.
 The official website UI requires a 5-day minimum, while staking through script has no lockup requirement.
 :::

 ## OP_RETURN Output